seanvelasco/cloud-copy/README.md

 ```
 https://cc.sean.ph/?upload=https://newsinfo.inquirer.net/1593333/robredo-rareforce-and-flair-of-a-peoples-campaign
 ```
-The above will upload the media to cc.sean.ph and return the URL of the uploaded media in the response body
+The above will upload the media to `cc.sean.ph` and return the URL of the copied media in the response body

 ```
 {